 Thinset mortar is either gray or white, which doesn't always work well as a grout.
 There are no pigments added to mortar for matching color like there is with grout.
 Thus, the mortar can take on a dirty appearance over time and look dingy even with regular cleaning.

 Grout as a Filler

 Grout is similar to thinset mortar except that it has a higher quantity of sand and less lime. so it's much thinner mixture.
 Grout is intended to fill the voids between the tiles rather than bond the tile surface to anything, so it's less sticky than traditional mortar.
-Grout also cures differently because of it takes more water.
-One of the bigger benefits of grout is that it comes in many different colors so it can fit into any design scheme.
-Darker grouts also hide dirt so it doesn't look dingy over time.
+Grout also cures differently because it takes more water.
+One of the main benefits of grout is that it comes in many different colors so it can fit into any design scheme.
+Darker grouts also hide dirt so the tiles don't look dingy over time.

 There are two types of grout.
 Sanded grout, which is thicker and stronger, is best for larger tiles that have long grout lines to fill.
 Unsanded grouts are best for areas of 1/8 inch or less.

 Using Mortar Instead of Grout